MiddletonCommunityVoice/services-list/content/Care-Services/Home-Instead.md

 ---

 ### Information
-Based in Rochdale cover Heywood, Middleton & Rochdale
+Based in Rochdale cover Heywood, Middleton & Rochdale.
+Provides many care servicesin the community and at home.